reMarkable/helmfile-nix/README.md

 | -e env            | The environment to use.
 Defaults to 'dev'.                                       |
 | -f file           | The helmfile.nix to use.
 Defaults to looking in the current directory.           |

+## go templating in helmfile 1.0 and beyond

+helmfile 1.0 disabled go templating by default, but you can enable it for helmfile-nix by naming your helmfile `helmfile.gotmpl.nix`.
+Having said that, in the wast majority of the cases nix has been enough to express the logic we've needed.
+Having it disabled also means you can directly have gotmpl syntax in your yaml file in cases where the helm charts use it, for example in alertmanager.

 ## Useful links

 - [helmfile](https://github.com/helmfile/helmfile/) - A declarative helm wrapper.